 7 Stages Of Website Development Process

-From discovery to launch, these are the phases that your web designers and developers will go through (or -should- go through) to build an engaging and high-performance website:
+From discovery to launch, these are the phases that your designers and developers will go through during web development process (or -should- go through) to build an engaging and high-performance website:

 1. Project Definition